What you need to know to keep safe from radiation

 Everyone must take radiation overexposure seriously.
 Hence, preventive measures and rules must be strictly followed to avoid critical health conditions.
 Here are top 10 list of rules to remember when working with radiation:

-iAuditor by SafetyCulture is an award winning software for health and safety.
+SafetyCulture (formerly iAuditor) is an award winning software for health and safety.
 It can help with streamlining and implementing radiation safety measures.
 Minimize the risks and achieve radiation safety by conducting regular inspections to confirm compliance, identify hazards, and control it.
 With iAuditor, you can:

 Radiation protection checklists are tools used to confirm regulatory compliance, inspect equipment and identify hazards from radiation overexposure.
 Regular radiation self-inspections should be conducted when working with radiation equipment or handling radioactive material.
 We’ve compiled this collection of free radiation safety protection checklists you can download and modify for your lab, hospital or workplace.